Solihinn17/Solihinn17.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Centre at <a href='https://quantumresearch.id'>Research Centre for Quantum Physics, National Research and Innovation Agency (BRIN)</a>.
+subtitle: Research Assistant at <a href='https://quantumresearch.id'>Research Centre for Quantum Physics, National Research and Innovation Agency (BRIN)</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right